In Excel, there are two kinds of cell reference styles…

-Just like A1, you can use four different kind of references in R1C1 as mentioned in above table.
+Just like A1, you can use four different kinds of references in R1C1 as mentioned in the above table.

 But now, let's dig deeper into each type of reference.

 Using relative reference in R1C1 is quite simple.

-In this reference style, when you refer to a cell, it creates the address of referred cell using it’s distance from the active cell.
+In this reference style, when you refer to a cell, it creates the address of the referred cell using its distance from the active cell.

-If you want to go to a column in right side of the active cell, the number will be positive or if left side then a negative number.
+If you want to go to a column on the right side of the active cell, the number will be positive or if the left side then a negative number.

-...positive number for below and negative for above active row.
+...
+A positive number for the below and negative for above active row.